 Six Prong: A six-prong refers to a solitaire setting with six prongs holding the diamond in place (many times a setting has four prongs).
 It allows for extra stability of the diamond.

 Side Stones: Side stones are small diamonds, or gemstones, that are placed on the band of a ring.
 They are also known as accent stones or melee.

 Three-Stone: Three-stone is a setting that holds three stones, as the name suggests.
 Some people like that it represents "past, present, and future" and it makes for a statement ring.

 Vintage: Vintage-style rings are those that have unique characteristics and designs.
 They could be brand-new, or, could be actually vintage pieces from decades ago.
 Many have beautiful sculptural qualities.

 Wedding Band: Some people may not know that the engagement ring is actually different than the wedding band (it's okay if you're one of them!).
-Most choose to get a large diamond for the engagement ring, and a thinner/smaller wedding band made up of either diamonds, gemstones, or plain precious metals.
-However, that being said, it is absolutely not necessary to get both if you don't want to!
-Some people use their engagement ring as a wedding band.
+Most choose to get a diamond for the engagement ring, and a thinner/smaller wedding band made up of either diamonds, gemstones, or plain precious metals.
+A good timeline to order the wedding band is about 3-5 months before the wedding.

 Yellow Gold: Yellow gold rings are most commonly made of 14k or 18k gold, though 10k is also used.
 The closer to 24k it is, the softer it is.
 Gold, when alloyed with nickel, makes it stronger and therefore more durable to wear as jewelry.